 Unique, meaningful and oh so special

-My story pieces are contemporary designs that take your story as inspiration.
+My story pieces are bespoke jewellery designs that take your story as inspiration.

 These are creative, collaborative pieces, that are designed exclusively for you and where you are central to the design process.